App Store Keyword Research: A Step-by-Step Guide for Indie Developers

 App Store keyword research is where most indie developers make their first serious mistake.
 They pick keywords based on what sounds right, or they copy whatever the top-ranked competitor uses, and then they wonder why organic downloads never materialise.

-This guide covers the full process from scratch: how to find your first keywords, how to tell whether a keyword is worth targeting, when to go after long-tail terms instead of head terms, and how to validate your choices with real app store data before you commit to a title and subtitle.
+This guide covers the full process of app store keyword research from scratch: how to find your first keywords, how to evaluate keyword difficulty in the App Store, when to go after long-tail terms instead of head terms, and how to validate your choices with real download data before you commit to a title and subtitle.

 There is a worked example throughout using a focus timer app — a realistic category with meaningful competition — so every step has a concrete anchor.